 As a result, small and mid-sized B2B companies typically allocate the majority of their revenue generation investment (ie, what they spend on sales and marketing), to sales rep salaries, sales collateral, and incentive plans that keep sales people knocking on as many new doors as possible.

 The question is, does this formula still work?
 And, is it the most effective way to grow a company's revenues?

-The answer is no.
+The answer, increasingly, is no.

 Most small and mid-sized companies are making the shift from a sales head-count to investing in marketing (or some variation of that budget re-allocation).